ritam006/RajasthanHack/README.md

 ## Overview
-We are proposing an end-to-end water management solution for the Rajasthan government that will ensure properd usage of water.
+We are proposing an end-to-end water management solution for the Rajasthan government that will ensure proper usage of water.
 It includes an android application for each government body that is in charge of distributing water resources using Machine Learning.
 The app would show real time purity levels of the nearby water bodies using IoT devices installed at the sites.
 It would notify the people when a water tanker is being sent to their location along with its real-time location on the map.